 The Constitution of the WIAA provides that "a proposed amendment to the Constitution, Bylaws or Rules of Eligibility of this Association may originate (1) at the Annual Meeting of this Association, (2) in the Board of Control, (3) in the Advisory Council or (4) by petition in writing by the district administrator or high school principal of at least 10 % of the member high schools."

-The Constitution instructs Executive Director Dave Anderson to "distribute to member high schools of this Association an informational bulletin detailing the wording of proposed amendments and a brief description of their meaning, intent and the effect of passage."
+The Constitution instructs Executive Director Stephanie Hauser to "distribute to member high schools of this Association an informational bulletin detailing the wording of proposed amendments and a brief description of their meaning, intent and the effect of passage."

-All member schools received such an informational bulletin earlier and the same material was printed in the BULLETIN.
+All member schools received such an informational bulletin earlier.
+The same material was printed in the BULLETIN and placed on the WIAA website at www.wiaawi.org.
 It also is part of the Annual Meeting handouts.